 Development process for core businesses

 The Ricoh Group has R&D sites in Japan, the United States, India and China.
 Each site explores market needs and conducts research and technology development attuned to regional characteristics while deepening cooperative connections among global sites.
-Our corporate map also includes technology centers and printing innovation centers, and we launch value-creating activities involving our customers through a framework for gathering feedback on market needs ascertained directly through customer support activities to enhance future product development.
+Our corporate map also includes technology centers and printing innovation centers, and we launch value creating activities involving our customers through a framework for gathering feedback on market needs ascertained directly through customer support activities to enhance future product development.

 Ricoh’s technology development process for core businesses is broken down into three stages—research and technology development, product development, and sales and support.
 We emphasize system solutions development and customized development to fuel more robust responses, from the development of key technologies based on technology strategy through efficient product development without relying on prototypes, and then to customer needs.

-We are applying our inkjet, optical sensing, image processing, and other technologies in diverse initiatives.
-They include the Japanese government-supported Funding Program for World-Leading Innovative R&D on Science and Technology and joint R&D with universities and independent administrative corporations.
-We are reinforcing relationships with venture enterprises to accelerate the creation of new businesses.
+We are applying our inkjet, machine vision, image processing, and other technologies in diverse initiatives.
+They include the Japanese government supported Funding Program for World-Leading Innovative R&D on Science and Technology and joint R&D with universities and independent administrative corporations.
+We are reinforcing relationships with start-up enterprises to accelerate the creation of new businesses.

 Open innovation case study

 Intellectual property, the fruit of our R&D efforts, is vital to our competitiveness.
 We therefore encourage efforts that yield valuable intellectual property and seek to acquire and use intellectual property that protects and grows our businesses.
 We have deployed business and technological strategies to reinforcing core businesses, globalizing by cultivating operations in emerging nations, and launching new businesses to expand our domains.

 Changes in R&D investment